kshitizShri929/2025-Resolution-Vision-Roadmap-for-Software-Engineer/README.md

-# 2025 Resolution & Vision Roadmap for Chandan - Software Engineer
+# 2025 Resolution & Vision Roadmap for Software Engineer

 ### 2025 Resolution:
 By the end of 2025, I aim to become a proficient Software Engineer with a salary range of 6-10 LPA, mastering backend technologies, improving my communication skills, and building my confidence.
 My journey will focus on technical excellence, recognition in the tech community, and financial stability.